 Spanish marjoram oil can be easily confused with the essential oil from oregano, which is also called wild marjoram.
-But make no mistake, for it has numerous standout qualities that set it apart from other essential oils.
+But make no mistake, Spanish marjoram has numerous standout qualities that set it apart from other essential oils.

 What Is Spanish Marjoram Oil?

 Despite its name, Spanish marjoram oil is actually derived from the flowers and leaves of a bushy perennial plant from the family of thymes (Thymus mastichina).
-Originally from Spain, this wild thyme plant has a hairy stem, dark green oval leaves, and clusters of small white flowers, and grows up to 60 centimeters in height.
+Originally from Spain, this wild thyme plant has a hairy stem, dark green oval leaves and clusters of small white flowers and grows up to 60 centimeters (23.6 inches) in height.

 Uses of Spanish Marjoram Oil

 Used since ancient times, Spanish marjoram was used in traditional herbal medicine by the Greeks.
-Romans crowned newlywed couples with wreaths made from the plant as a symbol of love, honor, and happiness, while the tea made from it was often used by singers to soothe and preserve their voice.
+Romans crowned newlywed couples with wreaths made from the plant as a symbol of love, honor and happiness, while the tea made from it was often used by singers to soothe and preserve their voices.

 Composition of Spanish Marjoram Oil

 The chemical composition of Spanish marjoram oil is entirely different from that of sweet or garden marjoram oils.
 It contains a significant amount of cinceole (eucalyptol), which is responsible for its strong medicinal aroma.
 It also has d-a-pinene, A phenol, l-Linalool, acetic acid and isolaveric acid.